 Of course, if you live in a relatively quiet home, then you probably do not have to worry about ambient sounds as much.

-On the other hand, if you do go for an overhaul and end up modifying the walls, it will also give you an opportunity to have less hassle adding in-wall speakers, so keep that in mind as well.
+On the other hand, if you do go for an overhaul and end up modifying the walls, it will also give you an opportunity to have less hassle adding in-wall speakers.

 Have an AC System Installed